State University of New York at New Paltz logo

 1948

-Became one of 30 colleges associated under the newly established State University of New York (SUNY).
+Becomes one of the 30 founding colleges associated with the State University of New York (SUNY).

 1961

-Renamed State University of New York College of Arts and Science at New Paltz.
+Renamed State University of New York College of Arts and Science at New Paltz, reflecting broader academic scope.

 1978

-The Legislative Gazette, a journalism and political science internship, was established.
+The Legislative Gazette, a journalism and political science internship, is established.

 1994